-Many firms, though, will experience painful adjustment or leave the sector, and labor-market turnover could be considerable.
-Jobs will likely be lost in automobile production beyond those already experienced to automation.
+Like any major technological change, the electric mobility transition will create winners and losers.
+It will shrink a massive and complex fossil fuel-based infrastructure built over more than 100 years that delivered unimagined mobility for people and goods.
+The shift will affect how vehicles are built and traded and how they are fueled and serviced.
+Opportunities for smart entrepreneurs and businesses will be numerous.
+Many firms, though, will experience painful adjustment or leave the sector, and turnover in the labor market could be considerable.
+Jobs will likely be lost in automobile production beyond those already lost to automation.
 In other areas, such as building a charging infrastructure, new jobs will be created.
 Whether these disruptions will cause widespread social hardship will depend on the effectiveness of public policies that can mitigate harm.

-Electrification is only one of the ways to decarbonize the transport sector.
-EVs address the pollution problem but not other transport sector externalities, such as congestion, road safety, or the large amount of land that transport infrastructure requires.
-Electrification is therefore only one element in a comprehensive sustainable transport policy that involves such measures as reducing unnecessary travel; making nonmotorized travel and public transit safer, cheaper, and more convenient; and shifting goods transport from trucks to rail or ship where possible.
+Electrification is only one of the ways to decarbonize the transportation sector.
+EVs address the pollution problem but not other transportation sector externalities, such as congestion, road safety, or the large amount of land that transportation infrastructure requires.
+Electrification is therefore only one element in a comprehensive, sustainable transportation policy that involves such measures as reducing unnecessary travel; making nonmotorized travel and public transit safer, cheaper, and more convenient; and shifting goods transport from trucks to rail or ship where possible.

 This chapter discusses the broader development implications of the electric mobility transition.
-It argues that electric mobility will have important environmental, economic, and social impacts in low- and middle-income countries where EV uptake has so far been low or absent (see, for example, Dane, Wright, and Montmasson-Clair 2019).
-The focus, as in the report overall, is on passenger road transport.
+It argues that electric mobility will have important environmental, economic, and social impacts in LMICs where EV uptake has so far been low or absent (see, for example, Dane, Wright, and Montmasson-Clair 2019).
+The focus, as in the report overall, is on passenger road transportation.
 The electric mobility transition will take time, although major technological shifts often occur more quickly than anticipated.
 Not all countries will or should immediately make EVs a priority.
 Waiting for technology to advance and costs to come down will sometimes make sense.
 But all countries should develop an electric mobility strategy.
-The following chapters in this report will discuss when is an appropriate time to start implementation and how to facilitate the transition to electrified transport with effective public policies.
+The following chapters in this report will discuss when is an appropriate time to start implementation and how to facilitate the transition to electrified transportation with effective public policies.

-Rapid Motorization, Environmental Concerns and Technological Change Drive the Electric Mobility Transition
+Rapid Motorization, Environmental Concerns, and Technological Change Drive the Electric Mobility Transition

-Mobility is a fundamental need and, all else equal, people prefer personal transport.
+Mobility is a fundamental need and, all else equal, people prefer personal transportation.
 Owning a vehicle makes it easier to access services, jobs, and other opportunities.
 A vehicle is also an aspirational purchase and status symbol.
-More than 1.2 billion vehicles-passenger cars, buses, motor coaches, trucks, and tractors-were in use globally in 2018 (World Road Statistics 2020).F1F Most years, the car population grows by more than 4 percent, the largest increases in the East Asia and Pacific region.
-As vehicle ownership in high-income countries is close to saturation levels, two-thirds of the increase in car ownership will occur in countries that are not members of the Organization for Economic Co-operation and Development (OECD) (Sims et al. 2014).
+More than 1.2 billion vehicles-passenger cars, buses, motor coaches, trucks, and tractors-were in use globally in 2018.1 Most years, the car population grows by more than 4 percent, with the largest increases in the East Asia and Pacific region.
+Because vehicle ownership in high-income countries is close to saturation levels, two-thirds of the increase in car ownership will occur in countries that are not members of the Organisation for Economic Co-operation and Development (Sims et al. 2014).
 This rise in the global fleet could be enormous.
-If China (166 vehicles per 1,000 population in 2018)
+If China (166 vehicles per 1,000 population in 2018) were to reach motorization rates like those of Australia or Poland (about 720), 770 million vehicles would be added.
+India (about 25 vehicles per 1,000) reaching the same level would add another 940 million.2 In principle, increased vehicle ownership could yield enormous personal and societal benefits, which is why many governments encourage car ownership.
+Those benefits come with considerable social costs, however.